Pipeline Triggers

 2. Click on the pipeline from the list to add a trigger.

-3. Identify and select the node to add a trigger.
+3. Identify and select the node to add the trigger.
 A right-side panel will be displayed.

 1. Type: Select the type Cron trigger, if it is not selected by default.
 It allows you to schedule the selected function to run at specific times by using a cron expression to define the execution intervals.
 Set or select a cron schedule: